emptymalei/baby/book/new_born/new_born_feeding.md

 All are fine.
 We decided to go with the [[products/neocate_infant|Neocate Infant]] because our hospital provided it and our baby liked it.
 Personally, we don't feel any difference between the three brands.

+## Supplements

+### Vitamin D

+It is well known that the deficit of Vitamin D in [[new_born/mothers_milk|Mother's Milk]] is highly prevalent [@Butte2002-cc;Kimball2008-bx].

+!!! note "Prescribed with Vitamin D"

+    In Germany, the pediatrician or the hospital will prescribe Vitamin D for your baby.

 ## Research Papers